Tesla Model Y Review & Prices

 You get two scrolling buttons on the steering wheel, and stalks for the indicator and windscreen wipers.
 That’s pretty much your lot when it comes to physical controls.
 Everything else – and we mean everything – goes through the touchscreen.

-In most upmarket electric SUVs, you’d expect a second screen in front of the wheel with a speedo to let you know how fast you are going.
-Not in the Model Y. There’s just plain dashboard where you’d expect the digital dials to be.
+In most upmarket electric SUVs, you’d expect a second screen in front of the steering wheel with a speedo to let you know how fast you are going.
+Not in the Model Y. There’s just a plain dashboard where you’d expect the digital dials to be.

 Very minimal, very smart.
 But there are downsides.
 The Model Y’s speed is shown in the corner of the touchscreen.
-It’s not easy to read at a glance and depending on your seating position your arm and hand can get in the way of seeing it.
+It’s not easy to read at a glance and depending on your seating position, your arm and hand can get in the way of seeing it.
 Really, a high-tech car like this is crying out for a head-up display to put important info directly into your line of sight, but the Model Y doesn’t have one.

 Electric range, charging and tax

 The rear-wheel drive Kia EV6 has a maximum range of 328 miles, or 314 miles in all-wheel drive, dual-motor performance guise.
-The entry Hyundai Ioniq 5 goes up to 238 miles per charge, or 315 miles for the big battery version.
+The cheapest Hyundai Ioniq 5 goes up to 238 miles per charge, or 315 miles for the big battery version.

 As for charging speeds, they’re all pretty similar.
 The Model Y can get up to speeds of 250kW at a fast charger, it's 220kW for the Ioniq 5 and the EV6 splits the two at 233kW.
 Tesla says its chargers add about 150 miles of range in 15 minutes.

-If you’re a company car driver, any electric car is a great choice thanks to exceptionally low tax rates.
-You’ll pay less in tax to put a Tesla Model Y on your drive than you would a petrol hatchback.
+If you’re a company car driver, any electric car is a great choice thanks to exceptionally low tax rates, and private drivers are quids in too, as there’s no Vehicle Excise Duty to pay until 2025.

 Safety and security

-So, the Tesla has lots of clever systems to help you avoid a collision, and if a crash happen it holds up well.
+So, the Tesla has lots of clever systems to help you avoid a collision, and if a crash happens it holds up well.
+As for security, enable Sentry mode for the on-board cameras to start recording whenever the car is approached after it’s been locked.

 Reliability and problems

 A decent four-year, 50,000-mile warranty is standard, with the battery and motors covered for eight years and 120,000 miles.
+You also get over-the-air updates to fix minor issues and update the software.

 If you charge your Model Y at a Tesla Supercharger, you won’t need cables.
 However, when you purchase a Model Y, it comes with a three-pin charging cable and a Type 2 cable capable of charging at a rate of 11kW.